Quenda

-Though it is currently treated as a subspecies of the southern brown bandicoot (Isoodon obesulus), such as by the IUCN where it is given the status of least concern, a 2018 paper proposed to raise it to species rank due to molecular and morphological analysis which revealed it was more closely related to the golden bandicoot (Isoodon auratus).
+Though it was originally treated as a subspecies of the southern brown bandicoot (Isoodon obesulus), such as by the IUCN where it is given the status of least concern, a 2018 paper proposed to raise it to species rank due to molecular and morphological analysis which revealed it was more closely related to the golden bandicoot (Isoodon auratus).

-Currently recognised as a separate species by ASM, AFD, ALA.
+It is currently recognised as a separate species by the ASM Mammal Diversity Database, the Australian Faunal Directory and the Atlas of Living Australia.

-Quenda are one of the few native marsupials that can still be seen in Perth’s urban bushland reserves.
-They are vulnerable to predation by feral foxes and cats and Quenda populations can recover where predators are controlled.
+Quenda are one of the few native marsupials that can still be seen in Perth's urban bushland reserves.
+They are vulnerable to predation by feral foxes and cats and quenda populations can recover where predators are controlled.